Nr-1000101/hidra/README.md

-# transformol
+# HIDRA
-A transformer model aimed at molecular geometry
+this github project contains all the scripts used to train the HIDRA - HIerarchical DFT accuracy transformer model to Reconstruct Atomic geometry